Jaffna University Helidrop: First insertion - The Bravo Team, 10 Para Commando

-By the time the first flight of the second wave—flown again by Sapre and Vinayraj—took off from Palali airbase however, the Tigers had been able to identify the approach route and moved troops and heavy machine guns to the rooftop of a building north of the field.
+By the time the first flight of the second wave—flown again by Sapre and Vinayraj—took off from Palali Airbase however, the Tigers had been able to identify the approach route and moved troops and heavy machine guns to the rooftop of a building north of the field.
 As Sapre and Vinayraj approached their target zone, the Tigers directed heavy and sustained machinegun fire to the choppers, aiming at the cargo-hold.
 As the heavy machine gun fire pierced the metal skin of the helicopters, at least one commando on Vinayraj's flight was hit and wounded badly.
 The pilots however, were able to land and drop their load.
 Under increasingly intense ground fire, they took off to head back to Palali.

-As the para commandos tried to hold their ground, waiting for the rest of the detail to reinforce, however, they came under sniper fire.
-The LTTE had already moved in snipers armed with telescopic sights, and as the battle raged, they were able to inflict casualties on the paras trying to hold their ground.
+As the Para commandos tried to hold their ground, waiting for the rest of the detail to reinforce, however, they came under sniper fire.
+The LTTE had already moved in snipers armed with telescopic sights, and as the battle raged, they were able to inflict casualties on the Paras trying to hold their ground.

 However, Duraiswamy and Prakash, unable to identify the LG, had not commenced on their second flight.
 By the time the first flight of the second wave landed back at Palali, the paras numbered eighty instead of the preplanned hundred and twenty.
 The decision was made for the two flights to exchange pilots, with Sapre and Vinayraj as the flight leaders of both the flights.

-Delayed insertion of Delta Company, 13 Sikh Li
+Delayed insertion of Delta Company, 13 Sikh Light Infantry

 As the pilots prepared to insert the first troops of the Delta company, 13th Sikh Light Infantry, the operation was delayed by twenty minutes.
-Later analysis would show this may have been due to the Sikh LI troops, who were infantrymen, not being aware of the embarkation routine of heliborne operations.
+Later analysis would show this may have been due to the Sikh Light Infantry troops, who were infantrymen, not being aware of the embarkation routine of heliborne operations.
 Furthermore, the troop load of twenty had to be reduced to fifteen to accommodate the ammunition boxes for the troops.

 The third shuttle departed with Wg Cdr Sapre leading and Sqn Ldr Duraiswami as No.2.
 Under intense fire from LTTE positions, the load of 40 paras and 15 Sikh LI along with the ammunition boxes unloaded.
 Sapre's Mi-8 was heavily damaged.

 As the second shuttle came in for their insertion, however, they faced a new threat as the Tigers brought RPG fire to bear against the helicopters.
 Heavy machine gun fire also hit the helicopters.

 Vinayraj's load of forty paratroopers quickly disembarked; however, although the Sikh LI troops from Prakash's flight disembarked without any problems, it seems that there was some delay in dislodging the ammunition boxes, which further delayed the return flight Under heavy ground fire, the Mi-8s limped home to Palali.